This privacy notice tells you what to expect when the Royal Household collects, processes, shares and stores your personal data.

 - If you are eligible to bring a companion, we may also collect their information;

-- Footage from CCTV security cameras around the Royal residences, galleries and shops;
+- Your image may appear in footage from CCTV security cameras around the Royal residences, galleries and shops;

 - If you have an accident whilst visiting, we will ask you to complete an accident form on which we ask for your name, contact details, and nature of your injury.

 When you meet a Member of The Royal Family, or their representative during a visit, reception or other event

 - Information about you is usually provided to us by the organisation or body you are connected with or affiliated to.